-Meet the Studio
+Meet the Collaborative Piano Studio

-Meet the Studio
+Meet the Collaborative Piano Studio

-Canadian pianist Dr. Allison Gagnon directs the Collaborative Piano Program at UNCSA, and appears in recital throughout the US, Canada and Europe, with both instrumental and vocal colleagues.
+Canadian pianist Dr. Allison Gagnon directs the Collaborative Piano Program at UNCSA, and appears in recital throughout the United States, Canada and Europe, with both instrumental and vocal colleagues.
 At UNCSA, she performs not only with faculty and students, but also with guest artists, including Frederica von Stade, Jens Lindemann and the Miró Quartet.
 Before joining the UNCSA faculty in 1998, Gagnon taught at Queen’s University in Kingston, Canada and was staff pianist at McGill University in Montreal.
 Since 1997, she has been a member of the piano staff at the renowned Meadowmount School of Music in New York.

 A dedicated educator, Gagnon is a recipient of the UNCSA Excellence in Teaching Award.
-Graduates of the program she created at UNCSA have won positions in Texas, North Dakota and Tennessee, and have become active professionally in the US and abroad.
+Graduates of the program she created at UNCSA have won positions in Texas, North Dakota and Tennessee, and have become active professionally in the U.S. and abroad.